 Every year, more than one billion people suffer from mosquito-borne diseases such as malaria, dengue, chikungunya, West Nile Virus and yellow fever.
-Malaria alone affects over 200 million people and kills nearly 438,000 every year.
+Malaria alone affects over 200 million people and kills 429,000 every year.

 Help defeat malaria and insect-borne disease

-Thanks to concerted global action and investment, malaria cases have fallen by 37% since 2000 and death rates by 58% - more than 6.2 million lives, primarily young children, have been saved.
+Thanks to concerted global action and investment, malaria cases have fallen by 21% since 2010 and death rates by 29%.
+An estimated 6.8 million lives, primarily young children, have been saved since 2001.
 But although dramatic progress is being made, diseases transmitted by insect vectors such as mosquitoes, remain a global threat.

 Join BASF in the fight against disease.
 Read our success stories to see how controlling the mosquitoes and insects that spread these illnesses is a critical investment in the future; resulting in fewer sick people, better school attendance, stronger economies and a healthier, brighter future for entire communities.

 Values create value

 The mission of BASF’s Public Health business is to improve the quality of life for people around the globe through disease prevention.
 We accomplish this goal by working with the international community, including international health, government and humanitarian organizations, to provide innovative vector control products and programs.

 As the world’s leading chemical company, we recognize that sustainable development is central to our long-term growth.
 That’s why sustainability is an integral part of BASF’s strategy.
 For us, sustainable enterprise means combining long-term oriented economic success with environmental protection and social responsibility, thus contributing to a future worth living for coming generations.